KenACollins/MLB-game-stats/README.md

 #### Grid

-The games are displayed in a grid, sized to fit seven games per row with wrapping to successive rows.
+The games are displayed in a grid, sized to fit 7 games per row with wrapping to successive rows.

 I decided that displaying games in a single line would not be an optimal user experience because what happens with the games that are off screen on either side?
 Would the user be happy about pressing an arrow key at the right or left edge of the screen to cause the next game to appear without knowing what other games are hidden?

-I felt the answer was 'No!' and I went with a design that display all of the games on the screen, after conducting an adequate review of the data and determining there never appear to be more than 15 games in a single day, and I can easily fit 15 games within a full HD 1920 x 1080 pixel space.
+I felt the answer was 'No!' and I went with a design that displays all of the games on the screen, after conducting an adequate review of the data and determining there never appear to be more than 15 games in a single day, and I can easily fit 15 games within a full HD 1920 x 1080 pixel space.

 The grid is displayed on the screen with rectangular boxes representing each game.
 If the game has completed and there is an MLB editorial recap